LearnAPI Reference

 (swap! store assoc :app/started-at (js/Date.)))

 We now have a basic setup.
-You can verify that things work by updating the started at attribute.
+You can verify that things work by updating the :app/started-at attribute.
 Evaluate the following expression in the REPL:

 (swap! store assoc :app/started-at (js/Date.))